-NGPF Podcast: Tonya Van Court of Goalsetter focused on creating savings habits in young people
+NGPF Podcast: Tanya Van Court of Goalsetter focused on creating savings habits in young people

 All research points to the importance of developing savings habits when you are young.
 We can all attest to the importance of goal-setting in helping us accomplish things.
 Tanya Van Court founded Goalsetter with those two research findings in mind.
 It's not enough in Tanya's mind that kids save, she wants them to LOVE saving.
 By gamifying that process she hopes to create that life-long savings habit.
 Enjoy